isomerpages/mse/_take-action/2d-sgeco-apply.md

                 <a href="/images/SG-Eco-Fund-Sample-Form-(Sprout).pdf">View sample form</a>
                 <p> You will also be required to submit the following supporting documents:</p>
                 <ul>
-                <li>Pitch deck <a href="/resources/SG-Eco-Fund-Pitch-Deck-Template.pptx" target="_blank">(pitch deck template)</a></li>
+                <li>Pitch deck <a href="/files/sgecofund/SG-Eco-Fund-Pitch-Deck-Template.pptx" target="_blank">(pitch deck template)</a></li>
                 <li>Budget <a href="/resources/SG-Eco-Fund-Budget-Template-Oct-2021.xlsx" target="_blank">(budget template)</a></li>
                 </ul>
                 <p>Please refer to the pitch deck template for details on what to include.
-Your pitch deck should not exceed 12 slides.</p>
+Your pitch deck should not exceed 10 slides.</p>
-                <p>2) If your project is shortlisted, you will be invited to give a 10-minute pitch to the Evaluation Committee using your previously submitted deck.</p>
+                <p>2) If your project is shortlisted, you will be invited to give a 10-minute pitch using your previously submitted deck.</p>
-                <p>3) You will be informed by email on the outcome of your application within 2 months of closure of the grant call.</p>
+                <p>3) The outcome of your application will be conveyed to you via email.</p>
             </div>
         </div>
     </div>